Joey-Li0118/WUPHF/README.md

 # WUPHF
-A fictional company from my favorite show that sends a notification to every social media.
+A fictional company from my favorite show that sends a notification/message to every social media.

+Ideas:
+integrate email authentication for each social media